Does your companies online presence match with its interactions with clients in the ‘real world’?

 It certainly has to be welcoming enough so that you don’t scare customers away, or demonstrate a lack of business integrity.

-If this post resonates with you, and you want to turn away from the path with the trail of lost opportunities, drop me a message and I will see if I can help.
+If this post resonates with you, and you want to turn away from the path with the trail of lost opportunities, drop us a message, and we’ll see if we can help.